BlackBerry Bold: BlackBerry Bold 9900/9930

 The Bold 9900 was launched in Thailand at the DTAC 3G Expo on September 3–4th 2011.
 Soon after, many users were complaining that the phone was not 100% reliable for daily use as it often "froze" during the use of BBM (BlackBerry Messenger).
 The browser was also one of the main problems, as the touch was not as smooth as BlackBerry advertised.
 Both issues were promptly resolved through the over-the-air software releases of BBM 6.0 and BlackBerry OS 7.1, respectively.
 The Bold 9930 operates on both GSM and CDMA networks whereas the Bold 9900 can only function on the GSM network.
 However, the Bold 9900 can function in GSM bands that the 9930 cannot use.
-A 4G LTE version was available with select carriers eventually.
+On select carriers, the Bold 9900 was the first BlackBerry phone to show 3G HSPA+ as "4G".

 BlackBerry Bold 9790

 Introduced on November 15, 2011, the BlackBerry Bold 9790 follows the ergonomics of its predecessor, the Bold 9780, with an upgraded 1 GHz processor.
 The camera does auto focus (as compared to fixed focus of its predecessors), but can only produce VGA resolution videos.
-Java is not supported on this device.